DJI Phantom 4 Pro

 *Unobstructed, free of interference, when FCC compliant.

 Draw: Draw is a brand new technology for waypoint control.
 Simply draw a route on screen and the Phantom 4 Pro will move in that direction while keeping its altitude locked.
 This allows the pilot to focus on camera control and enables more complex shots.
-There are two Draw modes that can be used in different scenarios.
-Standard: The aircraft follows the route at a constant speed with the camera facing in the direction of flight.
-Free: The aircraft only moves along the route when instructed.
+There are two Draw modes that can be used in different scenarios; ‘Standard’ mode allows the aircraft to follow the route at a constant speed with the camera facing in the direction of flight.
+‘Free’ mode communicates with the aircraft to move along the route when instructed.
 In this mode, the camera can face in any direction during a flight.

-ActiveTrack: The Phantom 4 Pro automatically recognizes subjects, follows and captures them as they move, making it easier to get complex shots.
+ActiveTrack: The Phantom 4 Pro automatically recognizes, follows and captures subjects as they move, making it easier to capture intricate shots.
 Following fast-moving objects can be very challenging, but advanced image recognition algorithms used by the Phantom 4 Pro allow it to recognize and track the object while keeping it in frame.
 This new algorithm also recognizes more subjects, from people to vehicles to animals, and will adjust its flight dynamics to match, ensuring smoother shots.Pilots can now choose between:

 Trace – Follow behind or in front of a subject, avoiding obstacles automatically.